-Beautiful concept and Dutch Design stores in Amsterdam
+Beautiful concept stores in Amsterdam

 When visiting Amsterdam, shopping is always up there on the list of things to do.
 You can visit typical chain stores, but there’s much more to see in the many specialty and concept stores in Amsterdam.
 Find local handmade goods to gift as souvenirs for friends and family, dress up your home with handpicked décor or dress yourself in fashion from up-and-coming designers.
 You’re spoiled for choice, so we’ve narrowed down the best shops in Amsterdam.